-Gareth Churcher – Head of Service and Lead Child Protection & Safeguarding Officer
+Gareth Churcher – Head of Service and Lead Child Protection, Safeguarding and Prevent Officer

 As Head of Service for CMST I take great pride in being the first person to accept this post.
 I have taken a fairly non-formal route into music education after first studying to be an accountant!
 After gaining my AAT qualification I found a real enthusiasm and passion for teaching and started to teach for Music Cornwall, the then council run music service.